milesdwilliams15/milesdwilliams15.github.io/index.md

 ## Welcome!
-I am a Ph.D. candidate studying International Relations in the Political Science Department at the [University of Illinois at Urbana-Champaign](https://pol.illinois.edu/).
-I also currently serve as a methods specialist for the [U.S. Office of Evaluation Sciences](https://oes.gsa.gov/team/miles-williams/).
+Welcome to my academic website.
+I am a Ph.D. candidate studying International Relations in the Department of Political Science at the [University of Illinois at Urbana-Champaign](https://pol.illinois.edu/).
+I also serve as a methods specialist for the [U.S. Office of Evaluation Sciences](https://oes.gsa.gov/team/miles-williams/).
 My primary research agenda centers on the political economy of foreign aid.
-In my dissertation, I study how the foreign policy goals countries pursue through their foreign aid allocations explain their strategic responses to each other as they allocate economic assistance to developing countries.
-To address these issues, I rely on various tools, from formal theory, to machine learning as well as classical econometric techniques.
+In my dissertation, I study how the foreign policy interests industrialized countries promote through their foreign aid allocations explain their strategic responses to each other as they target economic assistance to developing countries.
+To address this issue, I rely on various tools, from formal theory, to machine learning as well as classical econometric techniques.

 In addition to my dissertation, I maintain a number of substantive and methodologically oriented research agendas.
 For the former, my research lies at the intersection of foreign policy, foreign aid, and multilateral development institutions.
 I also have applied text-as-data methods to study political communications by religious elites in collaboration with Ryan Burge (Eastern Illinois University).
 With respect to methods, my research emphasizes innovative applications of machine learning for covariate adjustment in observational data and extensions of model-based approaches to testing the empirical implications of theoretical models.